 Private cabanas, which can be reserved in advance, are probably the highlight of this lounge and a unique offering.
 Like the description, they are private, like a mini-hotel room, with a comfortable day bed and an en-suite.
 These can be reserved in advance.

-BA staff here are warm and polite, no complaints, although perhaps not as fun as those in the Virgin Clubhouse Lounges.
+BA staff here are warm and polite, with no complaints, although perhaps not as fun as those in the Virgin Clubhouse Lounges.

 If you are holding a First Class reservation, you can now book 15-minute complimentary Elemis Spa treatments in advance, which means that Club World passengers in Galleries First have even less chance of snagging one of these treatments.